MakieOrg/Blog/src/pages/blogposts/May-2023-News.md

 ## Fixes for `Makie.inline!()` [#2919](https://github.com/MakieOrg/Makie.jl/pull/2919) [#2937](https://github.com/MakieOrg/Makie.jl/pull/2937)

-We now allow and default to `Makie.inline!(automatic)`, which is better at automatically opening a window / inlining a plot into plotpane when needed [#2919](https://github.com/MakieOrg/Makie.jl/pull/2919) [#2937](https://github.com/MakieOrg/Makie.jl/pull/2937)
+We now allow and default to `Makie.inline!(automatic)`, which is better at automatically opening a window / inlining a plot into plo tpane when needed [#2919](https://github.com/MakieOrg/Makie.jl/pull/2919) [#2937](https://github.com/MakieOrg/Makie.jl/pull/2937)

 ## Block/Axis doc improvements [#2940](https://github.com/MakieOrg/Makie.jl/pull/2940) [#2932](https://github.com/MakieOrg/Makie.jl/pull/2932) [#2894](https://github.com/MakieOrg/Makie.jl/pull/2894)

 We got a lot of feedback regarding Makie's documentation during MakieCon.
 Many users feel that while it contains a lot of information, it could be structured more clearly.
-A system for structuring documentation that has been gaining popularity is the four-sector system from the folks at [divio](https://documentation.divio.com/) which separates tutorials, how-to's, explanations and reference.
+A system for structuring documentation that has been gaining popularity is the four-sector system from the folks at [divio](https://documentation.divio.com/) which separates tutorials, how-to's, explanations and references.

 There is an ongoing effort to make plotting function and `Block` documentation pages more reference-like, with more focused examples for each attribute or keyword argument, and extended help functionality in the Julia REPL.
 In the future, we'd like to add more complex how-to's, an area in which the separate project [Beautiful Makie](https://beautiful.makie.org/dev/) has been stronger than the official documentation in the past.